John McGeoch: Legacy

 The Edge of U2 cited McGeoch as an influence and chose the Siouxsie and the Banshees song "Christine" for a compilation made for Mojo.
 Interviewed in March 1987, the Edge said his "background is much more Tom Verlaine and John McGeoch".
+Robert Smith of the Cure praised McGeoch's guitar part on "Head Cut", including it in his five favourite guitar tracks: "This is really harsh funk in a weird way – clever choppy chords."
+Roddy Frame of Aztec Camera praised McGeoch saying, "he chose very simple lines over anything bombastic,... the song came first and he tried to complement that".
 In a playlist, William Reid of the Jesus and Mary Chain selected two of McGeoch's songs, "Spellbound" by the Banshees and "Definitive Gaze" by Magazine.

 Steve Albini of Big Black praised McGeoch for his guitar playing with Magazine and Siouxsie and the Banshees, qualifying as "great choral swells, great scratches and buzzes, great dissonant noise and great squealy death noise.
 What a guy" and further commenting: "anybody can make notes.
 There's no trick.
 What is a trick and a good one is to make a guitar do things that don't sound like a guitar at all.
 The point here is stretching the boundaries".
+Albini also stated: "He was an innovator with the pure sound of his guitar...
+I admire the economy of his playing.
+He made very precise choices that were usually beautifully simple".
 Duane Denison of the Jesus Lizard chose McGeoch as his favorite guitarist for his work with Magazine and the Banshees, especially on Juju, saying: "his playing was atmospheric and aggressive" and "truly inspiring to me".
 Mark Arm of Mudhoney "loved [McGeoch's] work with Magazine and Siouxsie And The Banshees".
+Arm praised McGeoch's musical approach, saying: "He's got a very unique style...
+He's a very original thinker and not an 'overplayer' – the little bits where he does a solo are really innovative and super-cool...
+Space is key, a secret ingredient for musicians which shouldn't be a secret.
+Knowing when to step back – John had that ability".
+Guided by Voices's guitarist Doug Gillard said that "McGeoch... was a big influence."

 Terry Bickers of the House of Love cited him as one of his favourite musicians.
 James Dean Bradfield of the Manic Street Preachers said that McGeoch was "slightly avant-garde.
 He was a genius".
 Bradfield added that McGeoch's guitar-playing makes "you realize you were listening to a new version of rock and roll".
+Andy Cairns of Therapy? said that the guitar playing of McGeogh on the Banshees' Juju "is so inspiring".